arnisoph/saltstack-opennebula-formula/README.rst

 Sets OpenNebula computing node up

-If you want to collect the public ssh key of the controller(s), you need to setup mine functions.
+If you want to collect the public ssh key of the controllers' oneadmin user, you need to setup mine functions.
 See pillar.example.sls

 ``opennebula.sunstone``
 -----------------------